GeorgeCiesinski/custom-drupal-docs/docs/development-environments.md

 ### Using Load Balancer

-Humber web servers do not interact with clients directly.
-Rather, they see the load balancer as their primary client.
-Because of this, it can cause some unexpected behavior in Drupal sites such as some models thinking the site uses `http` instead of `https`.
+Load Balancers can cause some unexpected behavior in Drupal sites such as some models thinking the site uses `http` instead of `https`.
 Fixing this requires configuration changes to be made in the `settings.php` file.

 Learn more about [Using Load Balancers](https://www.drupal.org/node/425990).